Raise your hand if you’re coming down with a wicked case of cabin fever!

 Start the Asian Kale & Salmon Salad by making the salmon marinade and salad dressing which is one and the same.
 Yeehaw for double duty sauces!
 In the bowl of a food processor or blender, combine 2-1/2 Tablespoons rice vinegar, and 2 Tablespoon orange juice – store bought or fresh squeezed, your call.

-Next add 1 Tablespoon lime juice and 1 Tablespoon low-sodium soy sauce.
+Next add 1 Tablespoon lime juice and 1 Tablespoon low-sodium soy sauce or gluten-free Tamari (dish will not be GF if using soy sauce.)

 Adding some Asian flavah is 1/2 teaspoon sesame oil (a little goes a long way) and 2 teaspoons honey.
 If you measure the honey after the oil, it will slide right out.